chiragsahni/NY_PA_Expenditures/readme.md

         c.
 Table consisting of top 100 records from the fetched dataset.
 One of the columns in this table is fetched from the supplement dataset stored in MongoDB.

 The user can explore for multiple combinations of the parameters without refreshing the application.

-### Request you to please be patient after hitting the Submit button because the application takes around 4-5 seconds to fetch and display the data.